plone/Plone/README.md

 </div>

-Plone is a mature, secure, and user-friendly Content Management System (CMS).
+Plone is a mature, secure, and user-friendly content management system (CMS).

 Plone was first released to the public on October 4, 2001.

 Plone has the maturity, stability, and reliability of an application maintained by open source developers with decades of experience, while continually evolving and adapting to modern technology.

 Lots of customizations can be made trough-the-web, such as creating content types, themes, workflows, and much more.
-Pushed one step further Plone can be used as a framework on which to build custom CMS-like solutions.
+Plone may be extended and used as a framework on which to build custom CMS-like solutions.

 Plone works as a

-- Full-featured classical server-side rendered CMS,
+- Full-featured server-side rendered HTML CMS.
+- React-based frontend for editing and viewing content, backed by a server with a REST API.
-- Headless CMS that offers all features as a REST API.
+- Headless CMS server with a REST API, allowing a developer to build a custom frontend with their chosen technology.

 <h2 align="center">